yunyaoli/yunyaoli.github.io/_pages/talks.md

 ### 2022

-- Upcoming Tutorials: “**Deep Learning from Graphs**” at AAAI’22 and WWW’22; “**Meaning Representations for Natural Languages: Design, Models and Applications**” at EMNLP’22
+- Upcoming Tutorials: “**Deep Learning on Graphs for Natural Language Processing**” at AAAI’22 and WWW’22; “**Meaning Representations for Natural Languages: Design, Models and Applications**” at EMNLP’22

 ### 2021